obiwanjacobi/Zsharp/docs/interop/zsharp.md

 The .NET `IEnumerable<T>` interface is mapped to one of the `GetIter` functions.

-The .NET `IEnumerator<T>` interface is mapped to the `Iter<T>` type, which basically performs the same function and has the semantics.
+The .NET `IEnumerator<T>` interface is mapped to the `Iter<T>` type, which basically performs the same function and has the same semantics.

 How the loops are generated in IL does not really matter.